-(d) All required physical examination forms and laboratory reports from contestants as stated in s.
-SPS 192.204(2)(d).
+(d) All required physical examination forms and laboratory reports from contestants.

-(e) The final fight card for the event listing the form of unarmed combat for each bout; the name, license number, contest bout history, weight class, scheduled rounds, and opponent of each contestant, ; and, if applicable, red/blue red and blue corner designations.
+(e) The final fight card for the event listing the form of fighting for each bout; the name, license number, bout history, weight class, scheduled rounds and opponent of each contestant; and, if applicable, red and blue corner designations.